 to be more common and has a lot more of stars, contributors and forks on Gitub then

 Translating your tasks

 gulp-watch are looking somehow different and so it needed a little time to find out, how to exactly refactor the task.

 reportChange is just a method that prints the changed files onto the console.

 For the new task, you additionally need to require the installed

-gulp.watch takes a function as the second parameter that will be executed as soon as one of the files changed.
+gulp.watch takes a function as the second parameter which will be executed as soon as one of the files changed.

-The Problem will be solved
+The Problem might be solved already

 Maybe this will help someone in the meantime or in older not yet updated projects.